 A unit rate tells you how much there is for exactly 11 unit of something else.
-If apples cost 1212 dollars for 33 pounds, the unit rate tells you the cost for 11 pound.
+If apples cost 1212 dollars for 33 pounds, the unit rate tells you the cost for 11 pound — and "per 11" turns out to be the easiest form to compare.
+The whole skill is one division done in the right direction.

 A rate compares two quantities with different units, such as miles and hours or dollars and pounds.
-A unit rate is that same comparison rewritten so one of the quantities is 11.
+A unit rate rewrites that comparison so one of the quantities is 11:

 unit rate=first quantitysecond quantity\text{unit rate} = \frac{\text{first quantity}}{\text{second quantity}}